La venganza (1977 TV series): Plot

 After a confused incident, the truth of María's heritage is discovered.
 Having lost her mother and grandfather, María realizes she still has family in this world.
 Unfortunately, Alexander soon dies from a heart attack, leaving María the Hotel of Santo Angelo.

 Now an heiress, María takes on her rightful birth name, Alejandra Balsameda.
 She also proves to be a capable businesswoman managing her father's hotel and fortune.
 Alejandra manages the hotel and has to confront new obstacles when she discovers that her father's business associate, Dupré (Tony Carbajal) and his lover Andrea (Nelly Meden) are stealing from her.

-With a new name, nice clothes and wealth, few people recognize her from her past life.
-Yet her life is still full of hatred and the desire for revenge.
-Now that she has inherited Alexsander's wealth, María sees it as destiny's way to help her achieve her revenge on the Narvaez family.
+With a new name, fine clothes, and wealth, few people recognize her from her past life.
+However, she still retains her hatred and desire for revenge.
+Now that she has inherited Alexander's wealth, María sees it as destiny's way to help her achieve her revenge on the Narvaez family.

 Fate seems to set circumstances in María's (now Alejandra) favor to accomplish her revenge.
 To Alejandra's surprise, the airline has placed employees as permanent residents in her hotel: Javier Narváez, Eduardo (Raymundo Capetillo) and flight attendant Sonia (Marcela Rubiales).
 Later, at a hotel party, Alejandra encounters Javier.
-He's struck by the resemblance with María Olivares, but thinks he's mistaken because Alejandra is a refined and elegant woman.
+He is struck by her resemblance to María Olivares, but thinks he is mistaken because Alejandra is a refined and elegant woman.

-At the party, the Governor of San Angelo (Germán Robles) falls in love with Alejandra, while his daughter Lucy (Karina Duprez) becomes engaged to Javier.
-Alejandra's beauty also attracts new arrival to San Angelo, the Sultan de Oman (Rogelio Guerra) is also madly in love with Alejandra.
-However, despite her wealth, refinement and the interest of other men, Alejandra's desire for revenge continues to blind her to opportunities for happiness.
+At the party, the governor of San Angelo (Germán Robles) falls in love with Alejandra, while his daughter Lucy (Karina Duprez) becomes engaged to Javier.
+Alejandra's beauty also attracts a new arrival to San Angelo, the Sultan of Oman (Rogelio Guerra), who also falls madly in love with Alejandra.
+However, despite her wealth, refinement, and the interest of other men, Alejandra's desire for revenge continues to blind her to opportunities for happiness.
 Meanwhile, Rafael and his wife Carmen leave Hacienda Narváez to live in San Angelo.

-Now that Alejandra has gotten restitution from Dupré and she is 100% owner of the hotel, Andrea becomes her employee, ally and confidant.
+Now that Alejandra has gotten restitution from Dupré and she is full owner of the hotel, Andrea becomes her employee, ally, and confidant.
 Alejandra begins to plan her revenge with Andrea's help.
 During a visit to the hotel, Rafael meets Andrea and falls in love with her.
-Andrea gets Rafael drunk and takes to the hotel's casino every night.
+Andrea gets Rafael drunk and takes him to the hotel's casino every night.